G01d3nW01f/CTF-collection/247ctf/web/Acid_Flag_Bank/note.md

 ```
 ->$ race-the-web config.toml
 ```
-this tool requre the config.toml in argument
+this tool requre the config.toml in argument:

-request type1: ?to=1&from=2&amount=50
+request type1: ?to=1&from=2&amount=50.
-request type2: ?to=2&from=1&amount=50
+request type2: ?to=2&from=1&amount=50.

 config.toml
 ```